 The Beijing Platform for Action’s Section J remains the touchstone for the GMMP.
 The GMMP is directly related to Strategic objective J.2.: Promote a balanced and non-stereotyped portrayal of women in the media.

 The methodology has been updated and improved with each successive GMMP.
-Refinements have been informed by approaches arising from the experiences of media and gender justice advocates around the world and has benefitted from the contribution of trained professional researchers.
-The methodology and research instruments are made freely available in three languages.
+Refinements have been informed by approaches arising from the experiences of media and gender justice advocates around the world and has benefited from the contribution of trained professional researchers.
+The methodology and research instruments are made freely available in at least four languages.

 It is an adaptable methodology and research instrument that has subsequently been used for other purposes by other organizations both at the local and international levels.
 For example, in 2001, RED-ADA, Bolivia’s most important women’s communication network monitored the portrayal of women in advertising on TV, radio and in the press using the methodology developed for GMMP 2000.
 A second example is the case of the Southern African Media and Gender Institute (SAMGI) that in 2007 adapted the GMMP methodology to monitor reportage of HIV/AIDS from a gender lens in South African news media.